summa-tx/coins/bitcoin-wasm/README.md

 functionality, and the resulting wasm libraries can be run in a browser and in node.js.

+This crate is under active development, and the API may change.

 The interface aims to be as faithful to `riemann-bitcoin` as possible, however a few compromises have been made.